bhavyaab/daily-learning-journals/LJ-code201-day3.md

                 - splitting string by using a specific charector
                 - reverse split string (str_array.join(' '))
                 -
--codepen.io and repl.it  looks good.
+- codepen.io and repl.it  looks good.
--margin padding starts to make sence.
+- margin padding starts to make sence.
--Loop and array.
+- Loop and array.

 I am interested for whiteboarding and freelance in future.
 I do not understand SSH.